 Provisions, contingent liabilities and contingent assets:

-past event and it is probable that the outflow of resources embodying economic benefits will be required to
+event and it is probable that the outflow of resources embodying economic benefits will be required to settled the

-settled the obligation in respect of which reliable estimate can be made of the amount of the obligation.
-When
+obligation in respect of which reliable estimate can be made of the amount of the obligation.
+When the Company

-the Company expects some or all of a provision to be reimbursed, the expense relating to provision presented
+expects some or all of a provision to be reimbursed, the expense relating to provision presented in the statement

-before a separate provision for an onerous contract is established, the company recognises any impairment
+a separate provision for an onerous contract is established, the company recognises any impairment loss that

-loss that has occurred on assets dedicated to that contract.
-If the effect of the time value of money is
+has occurred on assets dedicated to that contract.
+If the effect of the time value of money is material, provisions

 Contingent liabilities are possible obligations that arise from past events and whose existence will only be

-the Company.
-Where it is not probable that an outflow of economic benefits will be required, or the amount
+Company.
+Where it is not probable that an outflow of economic benefits will be required, or the amount cannot be

-cannot be estimated reliably, the obligation is disclosed as a contingent liability, unless the probability of
+estimated reliably, the obligation is disclosed as a contingent liability, unless the probability of outflow of economic

 Contingent assets are not recognized but disclosed, when probable assets that arises from past events and